fboaventura/dckr-mrtg/README.md

   * **_version_**: can be `1` or `2` for SNMP **1** or **2c**.
 If left empty it will assume **2c**.
   * **_port_**: can be any custom port.
 There is one point of attention, if the port is needed then the version must be set.

-The variable `PATHPREFIX` (default: /) is the path passed to indexmaker to prefix URLs to rrdviewer or any images.
+The variable `PATHPREFIX` (default: empty string) is the path passed to indexmaker to prefix URLs to rrdviewer or any images.
  The format must NOT include a trailing slash.
 For example, "/mrtg" Used with a reverse proxy, this allows mrtg to exist at a subpath, rather than the root.